Prop Guardian Risk Manager – Full User Guide (MT4 & MT5)

 Q1: Does Prop Guardian open trades?

 No. It never opens trades on either MT4 or MT5.
-It only monitors, closes, and blocks based on your settings.
+It only monitors, blocks, closes and deletes according to your settings.

 Q2: Can this guarantee I pass a prop challenge?

 No. It is a risk-management helper, not a guarantee.
-Different prop firms may calculate drawdown and breaches slightly differently.
-You should always understand your firm’s rules and configure Prop Guardian with some safety margin.
+Different prop firms may calculate drawdown, profitable days and violations slightly differently.
+Always understand your firm’s rules and configure Prop Guardian with a safety margin.

 Q3: Why is the risk per trade 0% for some trades?

 Most often because those trades have no Stop Loss.
-Risk-per-trade and total-open-risk computations only consider trades with SL.
-Daily and overall loss protections still work, as they use account equity.
+It can also happen when a Stop Loss is already beyond breakeven / in locked-in profit territory.
+Risk-per-trade, total-open-risk and projected-loss computations only use SL-based downside risk.
+Daily and overall drawdown protections still work because they use account equity.

 10. Final notes & disclaimer